Moo-Ack-Productions/MCprep/README.md

 MCprep is an addon dedicated to speeding up the workflow of Minecraft animators in Blender by automatically fixing up materials and providing other tools such as mob spawing, effects spawning, etc.

 ## Installing MCprep
-### Click the link below and download the .zip file (re-zip if auto-unzipped into a folder necessary), install into blender (2.80 through 3.5 supported)
+### Click the link below and download the .zip file (re-zip if auto-unzipped into a folder necessary), install into blender (2.80 through 4.0 supported)

+**Note: To use MCprep with assets, you must have a valid, legal copy of Minecraft to comply with Mojang's terms of service.
+No support is provided for anyone using MCprep without a valid Minecraft license** Versions of MCprep without the assets are not bound to this requirement

 [![Install MCprep](/visuals/mcprep_download.png)](https://theduckcow.com/dev/blender/mcprep-download/)